 - and more…

-But at least one piece of research has also linked the stinging nettle to reduced uric acid levels in the body, thereby reducing the risk of future painful gout attacks.
+But at least one piece of research has also associated stinging nettle with reduced uric acid levels in the blood, thereby reducing the risk of future painful gout attacks.

-And it’s root is a known diuretic so can help your kidneys do their job of flushing excess uric acid out of your body.
-But, because it’s a diuretic, you’ll need to drink lots of water whilst using this remedy in order to prevent dehydration, since this condition actually aids in uric acid crystal formation!
+And it’s root is a known diuretic so can help your kidneys flush excess uric acid out of your body.
+But, because of its diuretic properties, you’ll need to drink lots of water in order to prevent dehydration.
+A dehydrated environment can actually promote uric acid crystal formation.

 Stinging nettle is generally considered safe when used as directed.
-But, for some, it may have side effects like; a stomach upset, diarrhea, fluid retention, and rash or hives.
+But, for some, it may have some side effects, such as stomach upset, diarrhea, fluid retention, urinary problems, and even allergic reactions like hives or rashes.
 And it should never be used on an open wound.

-Stinging nettle can also interfere with certain medications, so consult with your healthcare provider first if you’re taking:
+Stinging nettle can also interfere with certain medications, so consult with your doctor / healthcare provider first if you’re taking:

 - blood pressure drugs